By Chavi Mehta and Jane Lanhee Lee

 “I think we will still see pain across the industry for at least another few quarters before things turn around,” said Anshel Sag, analyst at Moor Insights & Strategy.

 “We believe AMD’s results continue to show softness across the PC and gaming markets,” said Angelo Zino, analyst at CFRA Research.
 “We also expect revenue levels in both segments to trough in the first half of this year.”

 AMD had already started under-shipping last year in response to plummeting processor demand.

 This decline led chipmakers to slash revenue forecasts, triggering a sell-off in chip stocks.
 AMD‘s stock fell 55% last year, underperforming the Philadelphia SE Semiconductor index during an industry downturn

 Adjusted fourth-quarter revenue rose 16% to $5.60 billion.
 Analysts on average were expecting revenue of $5.50 billion, according to Refinitiv data.

-The company said it expected current-quarter revenue of about $4.5 billion, plus or minus $100 million, compared with analysts’ average estimate of $4.25 billion, according to Refinitiv data.
+The company forecast current-quarter revenue of $5.3 billion, plus or minus $300 million.
+Analysts on average expected revenue of $5.48 billion, according to Refinitiv data.